How to Choose the Best High Chair or Booster Seat - Tips for Successful Eating from a Feeding Therapist

 As a feeding specialist, I have a few favorite high chairs, but almost every high chair can be modified to help your baby or toddler be most successful at mealtime.
 You see, when we are well-positioned for any activity, we are more likely to stay and endure that activity longer.
 We really want our babies and toddlers to want to sit in their high chair and participate in eating, not get out right away because they're uncomfortable or unstable.

-Most high chairs are created to be easy to clean or transport, but they don't actually promote great sitting dynamics.
+Most high chairs are created to be easy to clean or transport, but they don't actually promote great postural dynamics.
 They may support a baby that doesn't have good independent sitting skills, but they don't lead to successful positioning long-term.

 Many of our Infant and Toddler Course clients have changed their child's high chair positioning and have noticed monumental improvement in eating - it really does matter!
 Watch the video below to learn more about why positioning is important, what ideal positioning actually is, and how to modify your child's chair to promote great stability and sitting dynamics.